-- Students must graduate in the top 15 percent of their high school class and declare a major at the community college.
+- Students must graduate in the top 15 percent of their high school class in either their junior or senior year and declare a major at the community college.

 - Students who meet the top 15 percent requirement must first apply for all other federal and state financial aid available to them by filing a Free Application for Federal Student Aid (FAFSA) and complete their file with HESAA (Higher Education Student Assistance Authority) annually within New Jersey's deadline.
 If a student receives financial aid, NJ STARS will cover the remaining cost of tuition.
 If a student is not eligible for financial aid, NJ STARS will cover the entire tuition.